 Buprenorphine is the drug that will help any patient fight his or her cravings, and will keep them from going through the more painful withdrawal symptoms of a Percocet or Percodan addiction. team).
-To find out more about how to end any opiate addiction, call a detox program like the one offered by the Lakehouse Recovery Center in Southern California..
+To find out more about how to end any opiate addiction, call a treatment program like the one offered by the Lakehouse Recovery Center in Southern California..

 Percodan is a narcotic drug.
 When a narcotic is injected, the user feels a surge of pleasure, then a state of gratification into which hunger, pain, and sexual urges do not intrude.

 Prescription Drug Addictions